aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 manipulation.
 Look at `app/views/follows/_form.html.erb`.
 Notice that there are two branches of logic: the button will be a 'follow' button if the current user is not yet following the user, and an 'unfollow' button if they are.
-We want to replace the contents of this form with a single html element that gets updated via our front-end javascript.
+We want to replace the contents of this form with a single HTML element that gets updated via our front-end javascript.

 Replace the contents of the button form with a single `<button>`.
 Give the